Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Empirical results

+We find that higher profitability is achieved by the portfolios with respect to the IVol, which is presented in Panel A. The empirical results imply that the return series of IMOM and IVol might be highly correlated, which would be confirmed in the following tests.
 In comparison, the portfolios based on the ISkew and the IKurt in Panel B and C exhibit much worse performance.
-In the results of ISkew, significant returns only exist when $K$ is less than eight weeks and the magnitudes of significant returns are less than 10 basis points.
-As a result, the Sharpe ratio ranges from 0.5323 to 0.6037.
-Our findings indicate that the lottery-like demand in the Chinese stock market may not be strong.
-However, it should be noted that lagged ISkew is argued to be a good estimator for the expected skewness but not for the expected idiosyncratic skewness \citep{Boyer-Mitton-Vorkink-2009-RFS}, thereby leading to the biased results regarding the ISkew, while the explanation of lottery-like demand is applicable to both cases.
-As for the IKurt, no results are statistically significant, and moreover the return magnitudes remain very low as well, which however is not surprising: No further theoretical evidence has been provided to support the existence of the relation between the idiosyncratic kurtosis and cross-sectional stock returns.
+It should be noted that lagged ISkew is argued to be a good estimator for the expected skewness but not for the expected idiosyncratic skewness \citep{Boyer-Mitton-Vorkink-2009-RFS}, thereby leading to the biased results regarding the ISkew, while the explanation of lottery-like demand is applicable to both cases.
+In addition, it is stressed that our results do not imply the weak lottery-like demand in the Chinese stock market.
+On the contrary, Chinese market sees the strong lottery-like demand, which are better captured by several indicators jointly \citep{Zheng-Sun-2013-cnERJ}.
+As for the IKurt, no results are statistically significant, and moreover the return magnitudes remain very low as well.
+This is no surprise, however, since no solid theoretical evidence has been provided to support the existence of the relation between the idiosyncratic kurtosis and cross-sectional stock returns.